 • Plants growing in natural, nutrient-limited conditions may rely more on symbiosis, partnerships with microbes, to obtain the nutrients they need for growth.

-• My lab studies the pioneering plant species, poplar (cottonwood) and willow, that naturally thrive in nutrient-limited areas
+• My lab studies the pioneering plant species, poplar (Populus) and willow (Salix), that naturally thrive in nutrient-limited areas

 • We have isolated and studied many different bacteria and yeast from within these wild-grown trees and studied their symbiotic properties